raspberrypi/libcamera/Documentation/guides/ipa.rst

 The event interface must be named as IPA{pipeline_name}EventInterface.

-Methods defined in the event interface are implicitly asynchronous.
+Functions defined in the event interface are implicitly asynchronous.
 Thus they cannot return any value.
 Specifying the [async] tag is not necessary.

-Methods defined in the event interface will become signals in the IPA interface.
+Functions defined in the event interface will become signals in the IPA interface.
 The IPA can emit signals, while the pipeline handler can connect slots to them.